Complete the steps that follow to apply.

 All application materials must be submitted by the dates below for each semester.

-Spring Semester, Priority – Dec.
+Spring Semester, priority – Nov.
 1

-Summer Semester, Priority – April 1
+Summer semester, priority – April 1

-Fall Semester, Priority – May 2
+Fall Semester, priority – May 1

 Application and document deadlines may be extended by the vice president of Enrollment Management Services in consultation with others, if conditions warrant.
 The Admissions office will communicate date changes to prospective students via the GGC website and other communications.
 Deadlines falling on the weekend will be the next business day.